NLTP/Rules/README.md

 - (5) It is expected that the captain and player communicate to decide the best option for the player and the team, and the decision to make the player Dual Eligible must be mutual between the player and captain.
 - (6) Active NLTP players who are called up to a Majors or Minors team AND play in Majors or Minors games will be ineligible to play NLTP B-team for the current week unless otherwise approved by the CRC.
 ___
-### Article 5 - Positional, league, and scheduling restrictions.
+### Article V - Positional, league, and scheduling restrictions.
 #### _Section A - Positional restrictions_
 - (1) On A-team, positional restrictions will be enforced for all players who list that they will play only one position ("Offense only" or "Defense only") in their signup.
 - (2) On B-team, positional restrictions for offense or defense will only be enforced if the player's most recent season in the position opposite their current restriction resulted in a positional NISH of 70 or greater.